zhehaowang/zhehao.me/book-notes/ecpp/it5-12-ctor-dtor-assignment-oprs.md

 class BuyTransaction: public Transaction {
 public:
-BuyTransaction( parameters )
+BuyTransaction(parameters)
 : Transaction(createLogString(parameters ))             // pass log info
   { ... }                                               // to base class
    ...                                                  // constructor

 private:
-  static std::string createLogString( parameters );
+  static std::string createLogString(parameters);
 };
 ```
-Note the private static function createLogString, using a helper function like this is often more readable, and making it avoids accidentally using the data members of BuyTransaction in createLogString, whose uninitialized state is the reason why we parameterize the message in the first place.
+Note the private static function `createLogString`, using a helper function like this is often more readable, and making it avoids accidentally using the data members of `BuyTransaction` in `createLogString`, whose uninitialized state is the reason why we parameterize the message in the first place.

 **Takeaways**
 * Don't call virtual functions during construction or destruction, because such calls will never go to a more derived class than that of the currently executing constructor or destructor

-### Have assignment operators return a reference to \*this
+### Item 10.
+Have assignment operators return a reference to `*this`

 You can chain assignments together, and they are right associative.